-I’m a huge culprit of over-thinking, and I tend towards the pessimistic, too.
+I’m a huge culprit of over-thinking, and I tend towards pessimism, too.
 It feels like a safeguard against something bad happening.
-One of my mantras is a quote I read on a chamomile tea bag: ”The difference between a weed and a flower is a judgement.”
-For me, often, the only way to get to the flower is by running one of my piles of mental weeds by one of my safe people.
-They will sigh (exasperatedly), and then we’ll start working through it little by little.
+One of my mantras is a quote I read on a chamomile tea bag: “The difference between a weed and a flower is a judgment.”
+Often, the only way to get to the flower is by running one of my piles of mental weeds by one of my safe people.
+Little by little, we can start working through it.

 Even if you don’t come up with a solution, it’s amazing the simplicity that an outsider’s perspective can bring.